kineticadb/kinetica-connector-nifi/README.md

         data inserted into the above table.
 This will be in the format ``tcp://<host>:<table_monitor_port>``  (ex. ``tcp://172.30.20.231:9002``)

-The output of *GetGPUdbToJSON* is a JSON file containing the record inserted into the *Kinetica* table.
+The output of *GetKineticaToJSON* is a JSON file containing the record inserted into the *Kinetica* table.

+The output of *GetKineticaToCSV* is a CSV file containing the record inserted into the *Kinetica* table.

 Saving Data to Kinetica Using NiFi Attributes
 ---------------------------------------------

 1. Drag a new *Processor* onto the flow:

-    * Select the type *PutGPUdbFromAttributes*
+    * Select the type *PutKinetica*

 2.  *Settings* tab: